 Since 18th April 2019, all the state public authorities can receive electronic invoices through Peppol e-Delivery Network.

-Public administrations must receive E-invoices according to the OIOUBL format via the NemHandel platform and the Peppol network.
+Public administrations must receive e-invoices according to the OIOUBL format via the NemHandel platform, or Peppol Bis V3 via the Peppol network.
 NemHandel is the precursor platform of Denmark before the Peppol network.
-However, the government is pushing towards the use of Peppol because of all its benefits.
+However, the government is pushing toward the use of Peppol because of all its benefits.

 The Danish Business Authority (ERST) acts as Peppol Authority.
 ERST allows Danish companies to register as Service Metadata Publishers or Access Points.